Margaret Lowenfeld: Medical training and Polish mission work

 Lowenfeld followed her sister into the London Royal Free Hospital School of Medicine for Women in Bloomsbury, London.
-By the outbreak of the First World War, she had passed the minimum requirement to practice medicine, In 1914 she got a job at the Royal Free Hospital followed by a short period at the Hospital for Sick Children, Great Ormond Street.
+By the outbreak of World War I, she had passed the minimum requirement to practice medicine, In 1914 she got a job at the Royal Free Hospital followed by a short period at the Hospital for Sick Children, Great Ormond Street.
 In 1917 she got the MRCS (Eng.) and LRCP (Lond.) and the MB, BS (Lond.).
 In 1918 she became a house surgeon at the South London Hospital for Women.

 Further training was interrupted when in late 1918 she joined a mission to Poland, as Medical Officer for the British Typhus Unit.
 She also worked with the American YMCA assisting the Polish Army and POW department in stemming infectious diseases in her father's ancestral town of Chrzanów.
 The health of the children was a major influence on her later career as she speculated about the different outcomes in spite of their traumatic experiences.
 Lowenfeld returned to England briefly as war broke out between Poland and Russia.
 She went on to Warsaw to set up a medical department for prisoners of war and worked on improving sanitation and undertook refugee work.